FlawlessNa/Legends/README.md

   - Minimap Canvas
   - Full Canvas (incl background)
 - [ ] It also extracts objects/tiles
-- [ ] It can write a .py file that describes a minimap.
-This can be loaded and used when fine-tuning of weights/costs is necessary
-  - Requires interactive window where user enters feature names for interesting features
-  - Try using tkinter? cv2 alone is not enough
-  - Need to think of how to store revamped minimap objects
-    - save raw matrix from game files as .npy files
-    - save modified features as MinimapFeatures within the class
-      - Features are list of points
-      - With optional weights
-      - edge avoidance attributes and such
-      - Features can be used to modify original matrix (How?)
-  - Unnecessary features are given sequential generic names
+- [ ] Can extract mobs and their "expected" locations to create synthetic data
 - [ ] It can attempt to estimate the character's VR coordinates as well
-- [ ] Should be able to draw proper background as well
+- [ ] Should be able to draw proper background as well for synthetic data
+- [ ] Apply edits on grid
+- [ ] EditorView 2nd mob to show pathfinding and better finetuning with those

 ## Movements
+- [ ] Add step to convert current minimap pos towards closest walkable node, up to a small acceptable dist threshold
 - [ ] Finetune translation of path -> movements -> actions + Rotation DM using Ludi FM map?
 - [ ] custom-code for each "transition" from one movement to another
   - IDEA: Try using structural pattern matching (match-case statements) for more clarity